7RU7H/Archive/Web-Application-Hacking/OWASP-Top-10-Historic-Definitions.md

-# OWASP TOP 10 - WHENEVER
+# OWASP Top 10 - WHENEVER

 This document is a condensing of OWASP various years listing of top ten vulnerability definitions.
 The reason for various listing document specification is that historically some vulnerablities return in nasty ways.
 Similiar to other documents in this repository maximum of a couple of sentences to define a concept.